JetBrains/kotlin/COCOAPODS.md

 ## Current Limitations

- - If a Kotlin/Native module uses a CocoaPods library, you can built this module only from an Xcode project.
+ - If a Kotlin/Native module uses a CocoaPods library, you can build this module only from an Xcode project.
  Otherwise the CocoaPods library cannot be resolved by the Kotlin/Native infrastructure.